From 1840 to 2011

 April 29, 2011, Westminster Abbey.
 Designer: Sarah Burton for Alexander McQueen

-The most recent wedding on our list, between Kate Middleton and Prince William was estimated to have been watched by between 300 million and 2 billion viewers around the world.
+The wedding between Kate Middleton and Prince William was estimated to have been watched by between 300 million and 2 billion viewers around the world.
 The wedding reportedly cost £26 million, most of which was spent on security with an estimated £250,000 spent on the bridal gown itself.
 Designed by Sarah Burton, the creative director of Alexander McQueen, the dress and the dressmaker were not officially revealed until Kate Middleton stepped from the car at Westminster Abbey.
 An expected but slightly controversial decision because the brand Alexander McQueen was owned by Paris based luxury goods company Kering.
 This meant it was the first time a Royal wedding dress hadn’t been made by a British owned fashion house.
 The dress was at least embroidered in the UK using skilled needle-workers from the Royal School of Needlework – even if they were unaware who the dress was ultimately intended for.
 The design incorporated lace sourced from France and England some of which was the same design that had been used on Grace Kelly’s Wedding dress in 1956.
 Side by side the two dresses bear a resemblance with the lace sleeves and lace detail on the décolletage.
 However, Kate’s dress featured subtle padding at the hips, soft gathered pleats that formed a semi-bustle and traditional corsetry, a hallmark of Alexander McQueen’s design aesthetic.